Sit and Reach Flexibility Test

 - equipment required: sit and reach box (or alternatively a ruler can be used, and a step or box).

 - procedure: This test involves sitting on the floor with legs stretched out straight ahead.
 Shoes should be removed.
 The soles of the feet are placed flat against the box.
 Both knees should be locked and pressed flat to the floor - the tester may assist by holding them down.
 With the palms facing downwards, and the hands on top of each other or side by side, the subject reaches forward along the measuring line as far as possible.
 Ensure that the hands remain at the same level, not one reaching further forward than the other.
 After some practice reaches, the subject reaches out and holds that position for at one-two seconds while the distance is recorded.
 Make sure there are no jerky movements.
 See also video demonstrations of the Sit and Reach Test.

 - scoring: The score is recorded to the nearest centimeter or half inch as the distance reached by the hand.
 Some test versions use the level of the feet as the zero mark, while others have the zero mark 9 inches before the feet.
 There is also the modified sit and reach test which adjusts the zero mark depending on the arm and leg length of the subject.
-The table below gives you a general guide for expected scores (in cm and inches) for adults using zero at the level of the feet (otherwise add 23cm or nine inches).
-There are also examples of some actual athlete results.
+There are some norms for the sit and reach test and also examples of some actual athlete results.

 - validity: This test only measures the flexibility of the lower back and hamstrings, and is a valid measure of this.